Greek Farro Salad with Kozani Spiced Feta

 Toasted walnuts or pine nuts, to garnish

 Put the farro into a large mixing bowl.
-Add the fresh vegetables, herbs, lemon zest & a half cup of the vinaigrette.
-Mix well, add salt & pepper to taste.
-Add the roasted tomatoes & gently stir to distribute them through the salad without breaking them up.
-Let the salad rest for at least 15 minutes so that the flavors can meld.
+Add the fresh vegetables, herbs, lemon zest and ½ cup of the vinaigrette.
+Mix well, add salt and pepper to taste.
+Add the roasted tomatoes and gently stir to distribute them through the salad without breaking them up.
+Let the salad rest for at least 15 minutes so that the flavors meld.

-Just before you’re ready to serve, dress the chopped romaine very lightly with a little of the lemon vinaigrette & arrange it on a platter.
+Just before serving, dress the chopped romaine very lightly with a little more of the vinaigrette and arrange it on a platter.
 Mound the farro salad on top of the lettuce.
-Strew the marinated feta chunks over the salad & garnish generously with nuts.
-(Stash leftover vinaigrette in the fridge, tightly covered, for future salads.)
+Strew the marinated feta chunks over the salad and garnish with nuts.

-Winter tomatoes aren’t summer tomatoes here in New England.
-But roasting them deepens their flavor & a touch of honey brings out their sweetness.
-If you make the salad during tomato season, use fresh grape or cherry tomatoes, instead.
+Winter tomatoes aren’t as wonderful as summer tomatoes, but roasting them improves their flavor and adding a touch of honey brings out their sweetness.

 2 teaspoons olive oil